 If doctors determine an infection is spreading through the nursery, they may give certain antibiotics to newborns who are not yet infected.
 This preventive measure is called prophylaxis Taking antibiotics to prevent infections Antibiotics are drugs used to treat bacterial infections.
 They are not effective against viral infections and most other infections.
 Antibiotics either kill bacteria or stop them from reproducing... read more .

-Hospital staff members give vaccines according to the routine schedule Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more to any infant who is in the hospital at that time.
+Hospital staff members give vaccines according to the routine schedule Childhood Vaccination Schedules Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more to any infant who is in the hospital at that time.
 Some vaccines are not given until the time of discharge.

 Treatment of Hospital-Acquired Infections in Newborns